What Are Dental Bridges?

-A dental bridge is a fixed prosthetic device cemented onto your existing teeth or implants.
-It replaces missing teeth by using your surrounding teeth as a foundation, creating a literal ‘bridge’ between your remaining teeth and missing ones.
-Unlike dentures that you can take out and clean daily, only your dentist can remove a dental bridge.
+A dental bridge is a fixed prosthetic device cemented onto existing teeth or implants.
+It replaces missing teeth by using the surrounding teeth as a foundation, creating a literal ‘bridge’ between the remaining teeth and missing ones.
+Unlike dentures that can be taken out and cleaned daily, only our dentist can remove a dental bridge.

-Your dentist may recommend a bridge if you're missing one or more teeth.
-Gaps left by missing teeth eventually cause your remaining teeth to rotate or shift into the empty spaces.
+Our dentists may recommend a bridge to patients missing one or more teeth.
+Gaps left by missing teeth eventually cause the remaining teeth to rotate or shift into the empty spaces.
 This can result in a bad bite and cause imbalance that could lead to issues like gum disease and temporomandibular joint (TMJ) disorders.

 Restore the ability to properly chew and speak

-Your dentist cements bridges to your natural teeth or implants so they can span the space where teeth are missing.
-These teeth are called abutments, which serve as anchors for your new bridge.
-Your dentist then attaches a replacement tooth, called a pontic, to the crowns that cover the abutments.
+Bridges are cemented to natural teeth or implants to span the space where teeth are missing.
+Known as abutments, these teeth serve as anchors for the new bridge.
+Our dentist then attaches a replacement tooth, called a pontic, to the crowns that cover the abutments.

-After your dental implants are placed, Masters Dental Group will schedule a follow up appointment to evaluate your bridge and see how your mouth is reacting to the treatment.
-Even if you think everything feels normal, it’s important that your dentist double-checks everything.
+After the dental bridges are placed, The Masters Dental Group will schedule a follow up appointment to evaluate the bridge and see how the patient’s mouth is reacting to the treatment.
+Even though everything feels normal, it’s important for our dentist to double-check everything.

-Although you have a choice of materials for bridges, dental porcelain is remarkable in its ability to replicate both the form and function of original teeth.
-Your dentist can shape dental porcelain to replicate your original teeth and fit comfortably within your established bite pattern.
-Because porcelain is very durable, it’ll withstand most natural tooth functions.
-It also serves an aesthetic purpose: porcelain can match the color of your natural teeth.
-With its glass-like whiteness and translucence, it vividly mimics tooth enamel, ensuring that your smile looks natural and beautiful as ever.
+Although there is a choice of materials for bridges, dental porcelain is remarkable in its ability to replicate both the form and function of original teeth.
+Our dentist can shape dental porcelain to replicate original teeth and fit comfortably within the patient’s established bite pattern.
+Because porcelain is very durable, it handles most natural tooth functions well.
+There’s also an aesthetic benefit, as porcelain can match the color of natural teeth.
+With its glass-like whiteness and translucence, it closely mimics tooth enamel, ensuring a smile that looks natural and as beautiful as ever.

-Masters Dental Group can help you decide which material is best for you based on the location of your missing tooth (or teeth), its function, aesthetic considerations, and cost.
-Not only do dental bridges improve your oral health but they can also improve your smile, with the longevity, durability, and esthetic you desire.
-Regardless of the reasoning for your tooth loss, Call Masters Dental Group today or schedule an appointment online to discuss if dental bridges are right for you
+The Masters Dental Group can help you decide which material is best based on the location of the missing tooth (or teeth), its function, aesthetic considerations, and cost.
+Not only do dental bridges improve oral health, they also improve the smile with the longevity, durability, and aesthetic desired.